G-Finocchio/ChemData/SHLasso-Nature-Submission/README.txt

 4) Results
 -It contains the table of coefficients obtained by using our hierarchical model on the entire data.
--It also contains the plots for predicted vs observed for Lasso, Random Forest, SH Lasso on test data and SH Lasso on entire data.
+-It also contains the plots for predicted vs observed for Lasso, Random Forest, SH Lasso on test data.

 Information about running the code: